pjsnps/blackduck-upgrade-plan/SynopsysBlackDuckPublicUpgradePlan_DRAFT_20210928PJ.md

 #### PostgreSQL Upgrades

 Work with your Database Administrators to upgrade your Postgresql instance.
-9.6.x is currently supported in both the container and external databases.
+9.6.x was previously supported in both the container and external databases.
 11.7.x is supported in the external databases as of Black Duck 2020.6.
-But, since 11.7.x is not supported until Black Duck 2020.6.x, you need to upgrade Black Duck to at least 2020.6.0 before upgrading Postgresql.
+But, since 11.7.x was not supported until Black Duck 2020.6.x, you need to upgrade Black Duck to at least 2020.6.0 before upgrading Postgresql.